Tiryns: Excavations

-The Acropolis was first excavated by A.R.
-Rangabe and the German scholar Friedrich Thiersch in 1831.
+The Acropolis was first excavated by Alexandros Rizos Rangavis and the German scholar Friedrich Thiersch in 1831.
 After trial excavations in August 1876, Heinrich Schliemann considered the palace of Tiryns to be medieval, so he came very close to destroying the remains to excavate deeper for Mycenaean treasures.
 He returned in 1884 with more archaeological experience and worked for 5 months there.
 However, the next period of excavation was under Wilhelm Dörpfeld, a director of the German Archaeological Institute; this time, the ruins were estimated properly.

 The excavations were repeated later by Dörpfeld with the cooperation of other German archaeologists, who continued his work until 1938.
+From 1910, the excavations were led by Georg Karo, though the "Tiryns Treasure" was initially excavated in 1915 in Karo's absence by the Greek archaeologist Apostolos Arvanitopoulos, who was stationed in the region as a reserve officer of the Hellenic Army.
+Karo was removed from his post at the DAI in late 1916, and excavations at Tiryns thereafter ceased until the end of World War I in 1918.
 After World War II (1939–1945), the work was continued by the Institute and the Greek Archaeological Service.
-In particular there were excavations in 1977, 1978/1979, and again in 1982/83.
+In particular, there were excavations in 1977, 1978/1979, and again in 1982/83.

 Archaeological site

 The walls extend to the entire area of the top of the hill.
 Their bases survive throughout all of their length, and their height in some places reaching 7 meters, slightly below the original height, which is estimated at 9–10 m.
 The walls are quite thick, usually 6 meters, and up to 17 m at the points where the tunnels pass through.
 A strong transverse wall separates the acropolis into two sections -the south includes the palatial buildings, while the northern protects only the top of the hill area.
 In this second section, which dates to the end of the Mycenaean era, small gates and many tunnels occasionally open, covered with a triangular roof, which served as a refuge for the inhabitants of the lower city in times of danger.

 The entrance of the citadel was always on the east side, but had a different position and form in each of the three construction phases.
-In the second phase the gate had the form of the Lion Gate of Mycenae.
+In the second phase, the gate had the form of the Lion Gate of Mycenae.
 Left there was a tower and to the right was the arm of the wall, so the gate was well protected, since the attackers were forced to cross a very narrow corridor, while the defense could hit them from above and from both sides.
-In the third phase the gate was moved further out.
+In the third phase, the gate was moved further out.
 The palace of the king, inside the citadel, similar to that of Mycenae (dimensions 11.8 × 9.8 m) consists of three areas: the outer portico with the two columns, the prodomos (anteroom) and the domos (main room) with the cyclical fireplace that was surrounded by four wooden columns.
 The lateral compartments of the palace seem to have a second floor.